Thomasasia/Python-Batch-Image-Reducer/README.md

 It does this by resizing the images, prioritizing accuracy over space and speed.
 It can also access images recursively through nested folders.

-Type -h or --help for a full list of arguments
+Type -h or --help for a full list of arguments.